 “You don’t need to be at the gym to get an incredible workout.
-People of all ages and fitness levels can fit in a workout at home or outdoors, and modify workouts to meet their fitness level,” says Josh Davidson, PT, DPT, outpatient therapy supervisor at Bryn Mawr Rehabilitation Hospital’s Outpatient Network.
+People of all ages and fitness levels can fit in a workout at home or outdoors, and modify workouts to meet their fitness level,” says Josh Davidson, PT, DPT, outpatient therapy supervisor with Bryn Mawr Rehab Outpatient Network.

-As summer approaches and holidays and vacations begin to fill up your schedule, now is the time to make a plan for the days when you need a quick workout.
+As holidays and vacations begin to fill up your schedule, now is the time to make a plan for the days when you need a quick workout.
 Below, Davidson offers his tips for beginners, runners, non-runners and others.
 The only equipment you’ll need is sneakers!

 Fitness challenge for beginners

 If you’re not a fitness buff, you can still get an effective workout—and improve your health—by walking.

 Walk at a brisk pace and, every minute, do 10 squats and 10 push-ups.
 If you have a hill nearby or can program a treadmill on an incline, walk up the hill then complete 10 push-ups.
 Go back down the hill, and repeat this as many times as your fitness level will allow.
 Remember, you can modify the level of difficulty for the push-ups by dropping your knees to the ground.

 Fitness challenge for runners

 There is no shortage of holiday fun runs and 5Ks to participate in and, while these can be a great way to squeeze in a workout, you can also challenge yourself with a routine that incorporates body weight training into your run.